Running Studies in Your Organization

 A team wants to study the effect of mandatory code review on defect rates.
 They have six months of data before the policy and six months after.
 What design are they using, and what is its main threat to validity?

 They are using an interrupted time series design.
-The main threat to validity is that other things changed at the same time as the policy: team composition, codebase complexity, the types of features being built, or external tooling.
+The main threat to validity is that other things changed at the same time as the policy.
 Without a control group that did not change its code review policy, it is impossible to separate the effect of code review from other concurrent changes.
-A stronger design would include a comparison team.
+A stronger design would include a comparison team, but that might not be possible.

 A manager asks you to run a study on "which developers are least productive" using commit data.
 Identify two specific ethical concerns and one way to address each.

-First, using commit data as a productivity measure has low construct validity and can be gamed—measuring it for performance purposes creates perverse incentives (more commits, not better work).
-Address this by using outcome metrics (defect rates, feature delivery time) rather than activity metrics.
+First, using commit data as a productivity measure has low construct validity and can be gamed.
+Address this by using outcome metrics (e.g., defect rates or feature delivery time) rather than activity metrics.
 Second, identifying "least productive" individuals creates harm risk: participants may face disciplinary action, feel surveilled, or experience increased anxiety.
 Address this by committing in advance that the study results will be used for process improvement, not performance management, and communicating this to all participants.

 The following study report contains a presentational problem.
 Identify it: "We found that time-to-merge decreased by 18% after deploying the tool (p = 0.02).
 We recommend all teams adopt this tool immediately."